benoleary/LesHouchesParserClasses_CPP/README.txt

 CHANGELOG:
- * 1st April 2012: version 0.3.0 released!
+ * 7th April 2012: version 0.3.0 released!
- - New templates (DoublyIndexedMultipleEntriesBlock, SinglyIndexedMultipleEntriesBlock, SparseQuadruplyIndexedBlock, MultipleDoublyIndexed, MultipleSinglyIndexed, SparseQuadruplyIndexed) & classes to go in them (RunningConstant, RunningConstantError, FlavorObservable, FlavorObservableError) (& the functionality of using std::pair< double, double > in the templates is now there) should allow the full FLHA to be covered.
-Not yet tested though.
+ - New templates (SinglyIndexedMultipleEntriesBlock, DoublyIndexedMultipleEntriesBlock, TriplyIndexedMultipleEntriesBlock, SparseQuadruplyIndexedBlock, MultipleSinglyIndexed, MultipleDoublyIndexed, MultipleTriplyIndexed, SparseQuadruplyIndexed) & classes to go in them (RunningConstant, RunningConstantError, FlavorObservable, FlavorObservableError) (& the functionality of using std::pair< double, double > in the templates is now there) should allow the full FLHA to be covered.
+Does not cover proposed extra column in FOBS (& I presume FOBS-type blocks) which specifies if an observable is SM, NP, or SM+NP.
+This could be covered by using TriplyIndexedMultipleEntriesBlock instead of DoublyIndexedMultipleEntriesBlock.

  * 19th March 2012: version 0.2.2 released!
  - Fixed incorrect command to run ps2epsi from wrong